bytebility/aqara-agent2mqtt/README.md

 }
 ```

-- Let your gateway connects to other gateways in the LAN, so you can send `lanbox.control` commands (see below) to them.
+- Let your gateway connect to other gateways in the LAN, so you can send `lanbox.control` commands (see below) to them.

 ```jsonc
 {